tbouvet/demomodel/README.md

 # demomodel
-Environment descriptor used for Lagoon V3 demos
+Environment descriptor used for Ekara V3 demos